 Tripp Lite Cat8 Cables

-Tripp Lite offers six new Cat8 cables with lengths ranging from 3 ft.
+Tripp Lite offers Cat8 cables with lengths ranging from 3 ft.
 (0.9 m) to 25 ft.
 (7.6 m).
 All models support PoE and offer convenient snagless RJ45 connectors, integral strain relief and a lifetime warranty.

 Upgrade to 25G/40G network speeds